Abergavenny Thursdays F.C.: League of Wales and decline

 Success returned to the club in the 1990–91 season, when the club won the Welsh Football League for the first time in 31 years, and they retained the title a year later.
-As such, they became one of the founding members of the League of Wales, a new national division which promised European football for the highest-placed teams.
+They also won the Welsh Intermediate Cup in 1990–91 but were fined £100 in addition to having to forfeit their £750 prize money due to crowd trouble in the final.
+They became one of the founding members of the League of Wales, a new national division which promised European football for the highest-placed teams.
 However, prior to the start of the inaugural season, the club was required to provide a bond to the FAW as security to ensure that floodlights would be installed in time for the start of the campaign.
 Although Thursdays obliged, the money put a considerable strain on the club's financial resources and the ensuing uncertainty as to whether the club would be competing in the League of Wales led to a mass exodus of players, as well as the resignation of manager Ray Warren and coach John Lewis.
 Kyle Holmes, one of the few senior players who remained, was appointed player-manager in their place and quickly assembled a team in preparation for the start of the season.
 They suffered a 1–0 defeat against Bangor City on the opening day of the season before securing their first point a week later with a 1–1 draw with Porthmadog.
 However, Thursdays ended the first season of the League of Wales with relegation after finishing in last place.